Greigh/BlockingMachine/README.md

 ## Contributing

-We welcome contributions to BlockingMachine Desktop!
+We welcome contributions to Blockingmachine Desktop!
 Here's how to get started:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/your-feature-name`